 You also see certain collaborations arise between industry leaders and brands and the development of joint ventures.
 Think of organizing a webinar or masterclass together.
 An alternative could be an online magazine or blog that takes advantage of the other’s network.
-For example, more and more B2B marketing companies choose to place guest blogs or use a sponsored post or interview on an online authority website.
+For example, more and more B2B marketing companies choose to place guest blogs or use sponsored posts or interviews on an online authority website.

 A third pillar that forms the basis for all channels is a very good content marketing with a focus on quality.

 In 2021 it is still relevant to score high in Google and be findable for your target keywords.
-To achieve that, and capture the disoriented Google-visitor, you need to offer very powerful content.
+To achieve that, and capture the disoriented Google visitor, you need to offer compelling content.

 That means; deliver depth, creativity, and value.